tomitan100/org.openhab.binding.bom/README.md

 __13/12/2021__
 - openHAB version 3.0.3 update
 - Add option to save XML data file from BOM
-- Replace dashes to underscores in icon names (version 3.0.3 only)
+- Replace dashes with underscores in icon names (version 3.0.3 only)

 __18/12/2020__
 - openHAB version 3.0.0 update